daguenther/Z2A/Resources/Coding.md

 ## Atom (C1, I1, U2)

 Atom is a code editor produced by Github.
 It has a modular desing, which allows for many different packages to be installed within the program.
-It has the feature to preview markdown as you type it, and export your markdown documents to pdf without ever touching the command line.
+It can highlight python code, as well as run it in the application using a separate tool called Script.

 * [Homepage](https://atom.io/)
+* [Script Tool]

 ## Code Academy (C2, NI, U2)